-Monitoring will begin this winter as part of the Water Forum’s ongoing science program, which uses cutting-edge techniques to further understand how to improve the river’s environment for fish survival.
+Monitoring is underway as part of the Water Forum’s ongoing science program, which uses cutting-edge techniques to further understand how to improve the river’s environment for fish survival.

 Since 2008, the Water Forum and its partners have leveraged grant funding and invested more than $8.5 million to create over 35 acres of spawning beds and 1.5 miles of side channels and alcoves.
 The project is funded by the U.S. Bureau of Reclamation and supported by local, state and federal partners (see below).

 “We are incredibly grateful to our partners for their continued support of these projects,” said Water Forum Executive Director Jessica Law.
-“This year’s project was especially remarkable for our partnership with the Effie Yeaw Nature Center at Ancil Hoffman Park and outreach to the community surrounding this much-loved area,” said Water Forum Executive Director Jessica Law.
+“The Ancil Hoffman project was especially remarkable for our partnership with the Effie Yeaw Nature Center at Ancil Hoffman Park and outreach to the community surrounding this much-loved area,” said Water Forum Executive Director Jessica Law.

 The Water Forum and Nature Center worked together to offer Open Houses and educational tours for the public, and are working to create new interpretive signage along the river and throughout the grounds.
 During construction, crews also improved a trail for observing salmon along the river.

 The Water Forum, a collaborative organization, is dedicated to restoring salmonid spawning gravel beds and improving juvenile fish rearing habitat on the Lower American River, which is home to 43 fish species, including struggling fall-run Chinook salmon and federally threatened Central Valley steelhead, and is a major water supply source for nearly 2 million people.

 Previous projects at Sailor Bar and elsewhere have demonstrated measurable results, including surges in native fish nests where there were very few before restoration.